cubiclesoft/ultimate-web-scraper/docs/web_server.md

 Returns:  The associated client instance on success, a boolean of false otherwise.

 This function detaches a specific active client.
 Note that there is no AttachClient() function for WebServer.
 This function is used by WebSocketServer::ProcessWebServerClientUpgrade() to handle valid Upgrade requests to the WebSocket protocol.
+This function is also used by WebRouteServer::ProcessWebServerClientUpgrade() to handle valid Upgrade requests to the WebRoute protocol.

 WebServer_TempFile Class